-Cancers That Can Be Treated with HIPEC
+Cancers That Can Be Treated with HIPEC.

 Leaders in the Field

 The UC San Diego Health team is one of the most experienced in the world at this procedure.
-Our three surgeons are experts in complex abdominal surgery for peritoneal metastates.
+Our four surgeons are experts in complex abdominal surgery for peritoneal metastates.
 They have performed hundreds of cytoreductive/HIPEC surgeries, and typically perform 2–3 procedures a week.
-We have a highly experienced staff as well, including seasoned nurses, medical oncologists, and others familiar with the needs of pateints undergoing cytoreductive surgery and HIPEC.
+We have a highly experienced staff as well, including seasoned nurses, medical oncologists, and others familiar with the needs of patients undergoing cytoreductive surgery and HIPEC.
 For more information, see our physician bios below or

 HIPEC Outcome Data.